-This page is a repository for codeplugs that can be used with a number of amateur radios.
-These codeplugs are centered around the Norman, OK area.
-These are all provided ‘as is’, and are to be used at your own risk.
+This page is a repository for codeplugs that you can use with amateur radios.
+These codeplugs are for the Norman, OK area.
+These are all provided ‘as is,’ and you at your own risk.

-There are a number of software programs that are used to program all of these radios.
+Software programs are used to program these radios.
 Each codeplug title starts with the name of the program that is used to download that plug.
 Listed below are these programs, with links to that software.

 Connect Systems CS-750

-This software is free, and and available from the Jerry, and the people at Connect Systems.
-These radios can be either VHF, or UHF, (remember that Oklahoma DMR is all UHF), and will receive either analog, or DMR signals.
+This software is free and available from the Jerry and the people at Connect Systems.
+These radios can be either VHF, or UHF, (remember that Oklahoma DMR is all UHF), and will receive either analog or DMR signals.

-The Radioddity GD-77 VHF / UHF / FM / DMR radio is the first dual band – low cost radio to hit the market.
-Like all new radios these days, it appears that the version of the codeplug must match the version of the firmware on the radio.
-Currently, the Radioddity support forum states that the version 3.0.6 firmware is ‘buggy’.
-So, we’ve standardized on the programming software 1.1.8, with the firmware of version 2.6.6.
+The Radioddity GD-77 VHF / UHF / FM / DMR is the first dual-band – low-cost radio to hit the market.
+Like all new radios these days, it appears that the version of the codeplug must match the firmware version on the radio.
+Currently, the Radioddity support forum states that the version 3.0.6 firmware is ‘buggy.’
+So, we’ve standardized on the programming software 1.1.8, with the firmware version 2.6.6.
 Both of these downloads are available on the Radioddity support page.
-Once you load those two pieces of software, and run the UPDATE program to upload the 2.6.6 firmware to the radio, you’ll be ready to upload the W5NOR Oklahoma Codeplug.
-Note that this version has all of the Oklahoma repeaters, and all of the Oklahoma talk groups.
-Remember that codeplugs are a good place to start, and you’ll need to update the Callsign and User ID with your own information before you download it to your radio.
+Once you load those two pieces of software and run the UPDATE program to upload the 2.6.6 firmware to the radio, you’ll be ready to upload the W5NOR Oklahoma Codeplug.
+To download this file, you may need to right-click on the link, and select “Save Link/Target As.”
+You’ll need to rename this file to SCARSGD-77.dat.
+This version has been updated to include the OKC North repeater and all of the Oklahoma talk groups.
+Remember that codeplugs are an excellent place to start, and you’ll need to update the Callsign and User ID with your information before you download it to your radio.

 Leixen has some specific software to program their VV 898 radios, and it’s available to create and download their radios.